mit-ll/rubble_pile_simulator/README.md

 * numobjs : (int) | sets the number of objects per layer that spawn
 * exportstl : (bool) | 1 enables export of pile stl

+> [!IMPORTANT]
+> The `exportstl` is disabled for the provided release binaries due to licensing restrictions.
+To use the export STL function, you will need to build the project in Unity.

 ### Light args
 * setlightrot : (bool) | 1 enables setting of light rotation otherwise it is random
 * lighttype : (int) | 0 spot, 1 directional, 2 point